bids-standard/bids-website/docs/tools/converters/others.md

 # Other converters

-The following tools can help you with miscelaneous tasks that may require you to convert to and from BIDS to work with certain, specific tools.
-These tools are very workflow specific and may not apply to the majority of projects.
+The following tools can help you with miscellaneous tasks that may require you to convert to and from BIDS to work with certain, specific tools.These tools are very workflow specific and may not apply to the majority of projects.

 {{ MACROS___generate_converter_table(file="from_BIDS_converters.yml") }}